newatoms/guides/how-to-pay-for-something/readme.md

 This app needs to identify you.
 For this you need a _Token_, this can be obtained from the bookkeeper, so you probably need to ask Boris for it.

 Once logged in to the app you can use it’s camera functionality to take a photo of your receipt and send it in.

+**Keep all the fysical receipts since the tax office might want to see them someday as proof.**

 That’s it, done.